 It is also important to note that POGIL materials are not designed to be used as worksheets, as homework, or as substitute teacher lesson plans.
 Rather, they are designed to introduce students to critical concepts, deepen understanding of those concepts, and to help students apply those concepts.
 Effective facilitation is key to effective student learning.

 Facilitators using POGIL often encounter resistance from students who express a preference for lectures.
-Resistance is not surprising, since a team-based active learning format is often new for students and requires them to change their perspective on the roles of the teach and the student.
+Resistance is not surprising, since a team-based active learning format is often new for students and requires them to change their perspective on the roles of the teacher and the student.
 Students can feel threatened in this new environment as they grapple with the unknown and struggle to make sense of a new system.
 It is natural for students to resist changes that make them uncomfortable and as a result, students often express dissatisfaction with POGIL, possibly leading to complaints from parents, and questions from colleagues and administrators.
 The book POGIL: An Introduction to Process Oriented Guided Inquiry Learning for Those Who Wish to Empower Learners, suggests employing several strategies to increase buy-in.
 These include:

 Read more about these strategies in Chapter 8 of the book, sold by Stylus Publishing.